kengray/laroche-bluegrass-2026/README.md

 # laroche-bluegrass-2026

 Worked with Claude to develop a script to analyse the Laroche Bluegrass festival website to generate a calendar of events.
-This can then we subscribed to via a TinyURL proxy: https://tinyurl.com/LaRoche2026
+This can then be subscribed to via a TinyURL proxy: https://tinyurl.com/LaRoche2026

 festival_v2.py uses the openpyxl library to build the formatted Excel spreadsheet with all five tabs generate_ics.py uses only Python's built-in datetime library to generate the .ics calendar file - no external dependencies needed